Marc S. UllmanOf Counsel

 Marc is on the Board of Directors of the Natural Products Association (NPA) East, a nonprofit trade organization serving the natural and organic foods, vitamins, supplements and cosmetics industries and a Member of the Southwest College of Naturopathic Medicine Master of Science in Nutrition Business Leadership Advisory Council.

 The Health Services Practice Group has been listed in the prestigious Legal 500.
-The practice also has been included in the Chambers USA directory in the Healthcare category.
+The practice also has been recognized in the Chambers USA directory in the Healthcare category.

 926 RXR Plaza